 Booking photo for Jordan T. Aders (Courtesy: Cache County Jail)

-LOGAN — A 30-year-old California man has been arrested and charged with allegedly burglarizing multiple vehicles, stealing financial cards and other items around Cache Valley during the past week.
-Jordan T. Aders was booked Tuesday into the Cache County Jail.
+LOGAN — A 30-year-old California man has pleaded guilty to burglarizing multiple vehicles, stealing financial cards and other items around Cache Valley during a 5-day crime spree.
+Jordan T. Aders has been in the Cache County Jail since being arrested April 26.

-The reports stated, law enforcement contacted Aders while he was getting into a vehicle at his local residence.
-After allegedly giving officers a “false name,” officers claim Aders’ identity was confirmed, he was detained and the vehicle was searched.
+Law enforcement contacted Aders while he was getting into a vehicle at his local residence.
+He originally gave officers a false name, before being detained and arrested.

 Police located multiple items from the thefts, including a stolen license plate and a bike that had been cut from its lock and reported stolen.
-Another bike, believed to be stolen, was located by law enforcement during the execution of a search warrant.
+Another bike was located by law enforcement during the execution of a search warrant.